mattbellis/Siena-College-CSIS-200/SETTING_UP_GITHUB.md

 # Set up things on your laptop

 * Go to the [Github help guide](https://help.github.com/articles/set-up-git/)
+  * You should have already downloaded and installed git by this point.
 * Open up a Git Bash window (Windows) or Terminal (Mac) in which to type git commands.
 * Follow the instructions on the website to make sure your version of git is all configured to work with Github.
    * If you come across anything on the Github site that mentions installing the **Github Desktop**, you do not need to do this.